Afiru21/Development/README.md

 ## Visual designs for web pages
 **Wireframes**

-I used draw.io to help me create this viusula design for the web pages.
+I used draw.io to help me create this viusual designs for the website pages.

 Home page wireframe